luthentic/WEB-101/README.md

 **OPTIONS:**

 Used by the client to inquire about the available actions that can be performed on the server's resource.
 Typically, the server responds with an Allow header containing the HTTP request methods that can be used on the resource.
-It is often used in the context of Cross-Origin Resource Sharing (CORS).
+It is often used in the context of Cross-Origin Resource Sharing.
 ![25](https://github.com/luthentic/LeeCsStudy/assets/33567830/48d754e6-ac33-40c1-a5aa-789987fb1849)